US long-term mortgage rates little changed; 30-year at 3.84%

 WASHINGTON (AP) — U.S. long-term mortgage rates were little changed this week.
 The key 30-year, fixed-rate loan hovered around an average 3.8% for the third straight week.

 Before leveling off, rates marked six straight weeks of declines putting them at historically low levels during this spring’s homebuying season.
-Mortgage buyer Freddie Mac says the average rate on the benchmark 30-year mortgage ticked up this week to 3.84% from 3.82% last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the benchmark 30-year mortgage ticked up this week to 3.84% from 3.82% last week.
 By contrast, a year ago the rate stood at 4.57%.

 The average rate for 15-year, fixed-rate home loans slipped this week to 3.25% from 3.26%.